kelscahill/cahillscreative/wp-content/plugins/search-filter-pro/README.txt

 == Changelog ==

+= 3.0.6 =
+* Improvement - allow option for the indexer to build when loopback requests fail - enable via -> `settings` -> `indexer` -> disable `use background process`
+* Fix - an issue with some optimization plugins stripping out our initialisation JS.
+* Fix - the sort order field was not working when the indexer was enabled.
+* Fix - an issue when showing available meta keys.
+* Fix - prevent activating the Search & Filter base plugin if its a really old version (1.x).
+* Fix - some tables were not being uninstalled when the option to remove all data was enabled.

 = 3.0.5 =
 * New - add option to hide fields when they don't have any choices available.